Harry Bertoia

 Untitled stainless steel wires set in artist's concrete base with aluminum trim by Harry Bertoia, 1965, Hirshhorn Museum and Sculpture Garden (Washington, D. C.)

-Harry Bertoia (March 10, 1915 – November 6, 1978) was an Italian-born American artist, sound art sculptor, and modern furniture designer.
+Harry Bertoia (March 10, 1915 – November 6, 1978), son of Giuseppe Antonio Bertoia and Maria Secunda Mussio, was an Italian-born American artist, sound art sculptor, and modern furniture designer.

-Bertoia was born in San Lorenzo d'Arzene, Pordenone, Italy.
+Early life and education

+Bertoia was born March 10, 1915 in San Lorenzo d'Arzene, Pordenone, Italy, about 50 miles north of Venice and 70 miles south of the Austrian border.
+"Arri" Bertoia, had one older brother, Oreste, and one younger sister, Ave.
+Ada, another sister, died as an infant of eighteen months old; she was the subject of one of his first paintings.

+Until Grade 5, Arri, nicknamed Arieto (little Arri), went to school in nearby Arzene, Carsara.
+By the time he was a teenager his art teacher told Arri's parents that Arri needed further training.

 At age 15, given the opportunity to move to Detroit, Harry chose to adventure to America and live with his older brother, Oreste.
+Upon arrival to the United States, his name Arri was americanized to Harry.
 After learning English and the bus schedule, he enrolled in Cass Technical High School, where he studied art and design and learned the skill of handmade jewelry making ca.1930–1936.
 At that time, there were three jewelry and metals teachers Louise Green, Mary Davis, and Greta Pack.
 In 1936 he attended the Art School of the Detroit Society of Arts and Crafts, now known as the College for Creative Studies.

 The following year in 1937 he received a scholarship to study at the Cranbrook Academy of Art where he encountered Walter Gropius, Edmund N. Bacon, Ray and Charles Eames, and Florence Knoll for the first time.

-In 2019, the Harry Bertoia Foundation launched a catalogue raisonné project, which seeks to document and research the diverse and extensive artistic practice of the artist.
-The goal is to provide a comprehensive record and resource of Bertoia's work, and will include his painting, graphics (including monotypes), furniture, jewelry, metalwork, sound recordings, and sculpture.
-An ongoing project, the Harry Bertoia Catalogue Raisonné will be available online, published in stages, and regularly updated to reflect ongoing research.
-It will be accessible to scholars, educators, collectors, arts professionals, and any member of the public wishing to gain a deeper understanding of Bertoia's work.
+At the time Cranbrook was an eclectic fusion of creativity.
+Many now famous artists and designers such as Carl Milles, resident-sculptor, Maija Grotell, resident-ceramist, the Saarinen family and others were enticed to participate as teachers at the school.
+Students were encouraged to seek their passion rather than receiving a degree.